 Just before the move, the day before I had planned to take down the stair gates, you had a very nasty fall down the stairs.
 It was so scary to witness.
 You’re actually very good at climbing and descending stairs now, so it was completely unexpected.
 I ran up the stairs to catch you as quick as I could and caught you somewhere on the middle.
 Lots of tears and boob later, you were okay, but man that was scary.
 Thankfully, the new place is an apartment so I don’t have to worry about any stairs.

 Still, you already had another falling accident in our new home.
 You were asleep in the bedroom when we suddenly heard you cry loudly.
 I ran into the dark bedroom, without turning on the light because I didn’t want to wake you up any further.
 I just wanted to boob you back to sleep as soon as possible.
 I felt around on the bed, but couldn’t find you anywhere.
-You also weren’t crying anymore, so we need Papa’s iPhone flashlight to find you.
+You weren’t crying anymore, so we used Papa’s iPhone flashlight to find you.
 You were under the bed, legs sticking out, asleep.

 You’re moving pretty wildly in your sleep these days.
 You crawl all over the bed, end up in the weirdest spots in the oddest positions.
 But this was definitely the most outrageous place.
 While moving around in your sleep, you had rolled out of bed, and crawled under the bed.
 The pile of moving boxes hiding under the bed stopped you from moving all the way under the bed.
 The fall obviously hurt enough for you to cry out loudly, but not enough to wake you up.